SpecDD Language Specification

 Extracted Must text:

-Validate invoice input before provider calls and before persistence.
+Validate itinerary input before saving and before updating trip days.

 Accepted body entry kinds depend on the current section.